pingcap/docs-cn/grafana-tikv-dashboard.md

 - 0.99 Duration of Raft store events: The time consumed by Raftstore events (P99)
 - Process ready duration: The time consumed for processes to be ready in Raft
 - Process ready duration per server: The time consumed for peer processes to be ready in Raft per TiKV instance.
 It should be less than 2 seconds (P99.99).
+- Max Duration of Raft store events: The time consumed by the slowest Raftstore event.
+- Replica read lock checking duration: The time consumed for checking locks when processing Replica Read.
+- Peer msg length distribution: The number of messages processed by each Region in each TiKV instance at a time.
+The more messages, the busier the peer is.

 ![TiKV Dashboard - Raft process metrics](/media/tikv-dashboard-raft-process.png)